 2. If you are using macOS Monterey or later, the process is more technical.
 Open Terminal (click Launchpad in the Dock or go to Finder, then click Applications in the left-hand menu.
 Once in Applications, select Utilities and choose Terminal from the folder which appears).

 3. Type "sudo pkill bluetoothd" and press Enter on your keyboard.
 Now reboot your Mac following the instructions above and re-pair your devices.

 Hopefully, you should by now be up and running with your Bluetooth devices again.
 If not, then make sure you consult the manufacturer of the Bluetooth device.
 If you think it' your Mac which is the issue, or the Bluetooth device is an Apple one, you should get in touch with Apple support, or follow our guide on how to make a Genius Bar appointment and the Apple Store.
 If you're experiencing some connectivity woes and AirDrop is playing up too, make sure you consult our guide on how to fix AirDrop if it's not working.
-If you're back up and running on your Mac, though, then we have plenty of handy Apple-themed guides to help you get the most out of your machine, including how to use hot corners on Mac, how to change folder colors and icons on Mac and how to change your Apple ID email address.
+If you're back up and running on your Mac, though, then we have plenty of handy Apple-themed guides to help you get the most out of your machine, including how to use hot corners on Mac and how to change folder colors and icons on Mac.
+Find out how to open Terminal on Mac, so you can become a power user.
+To help you stay protected, we also have security guides for Mac users, including how to encrypt files on Mac, how to password protect a PDF on Mac and how to password protect folders on Mac.